Elite Squad: The Enemy Within: Reception

-The review-aggregation website Rotten Tomatoes gives the film a 93% approval rating based on reviews from 43 critics, and a weighted average of 7.1 out of 10.
-The website's critical consensus states, "Elite Squad: The Enemy Within is a bleak, violent descent into the Brazilian underbelly, ripping into the favelas with unstoppable and kinetic force."
+The review aggregator website Rotten Tomatoes gives the film a 91% approval rating based on reviews from 46 critics, and a weighted average of seven out of ten.
+The website's critical consensus states: "Elite Squad: The Enemy Within is a bleak, violent descent into the Brazilian underbelly, ripping into the favelas with unstoppable and kinetic force."
 At Metacritic, the film received an average score of 71% based on 18 reviews, indicating "generally favorable reviews".

 Possible sequel

-At a press conference after the exhibition "Elite Squad: The Enemy Within" at the Berlin Festival José Padilla was asked about the possible consistency.
-He ruled out the possibility of launching an "Elite Squad 3".
+At a press conference after the exhibition of Elite Squad: The Enemy Within at the Berlin Festival José Padilha was asked about the possible follow-up.
+He ruled out the possibility of making an Elite Squad 3.
 "I told you everything I wanted to say about violence," the director said.
-Wagner Moura raised the possibility that the third film would be made without the character he interpreted.
-"Captain Nascimento has nowhere to go from the point of view of dramaturgy, for the big money that it can produce," he said in an interview with GQ magazine in September.
+Wagner Moura raised the possibility that the third film would be made without the character he played.
+"Captain Nascimento has nowhere to go from the point of view of dramaturgy, for the big money that it can produce," he said in an interview with GQ in September of 2016.